jungjinggg/Tech241_linux/app_automation.md

 `sed` command -i is used to replace bindIP so that inbound port can be from any ports

 # Automation L3
+## Modify app VM script to use database VM
 ```bash
 #!/bin/bash